kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-Real-Time-Analytics-in-Microsoft-Fabric.md

     ![](./Images/8-7-25-l1-28.png)

-1. Add another new code cell to the notebook, enter the following code in it, and run it:
+1. Add another new code cell to the notebook, enter the following code, and run it to train the model and log the run with MLflow:

     ```python
    from sklearn.linear_model import LogisticRegression